 If you are working with a graduate recruitment agency, they will handle all the job posting and advertising on your behalf, but it’s important to make sure that all the key information you want is on the description you send them.
 This will help to streamline the graduate recruitment process, and ensure that you are able to make the right hire for your business.

 In order to hire the right candidate, it is also about making sure your package is competitive.
 Specifying a very low salary will limit both the quality and the quantity of applicants.
 Equally, by offering a salary that is far higher than the industry average and the rest of the team's wages – you risk not finding the right candidate in terms of culture fit, and sparking resentment in your team.
 Research how much you should pay candidates, depending on whether they are a graduate hire, or someone much more senior - this should be a key part of your graduate recruitment strategy and will help you to hire the right people for your business.

 Look at the market in order to work out the salary bracket you should be offering, as well as which other perks will help you stand out from your competitors.

 There’s no point defining your ideal hire if you’re not planning to pay them their market value – so to ensure you attract the right candidates for the role, work out exactly you are willing to offer them.

-A key part of hiring the right candidates is considering your company culture throughout the graduate recruitment process.
+A key part of hiring candidates is considering your company culture throughout the graduate recruitment process.
 You’ll have already discussed the qualities that your ideal hire will possess – but there are ways to measure these throughout the assessment and interview stages, such as:

-If you’re working with a recruitment agency, they will have done much of the leg work for you, in terms of sifting through the CV’s and vetting the top candidates – meaning that the CV’s you receive will match what you have said you are looking for in terms of skills, experiences and knowledge.
+If you’re working with a graduate recruitment agency, they will have done much of the leg work for you, in terms of sifting through the CV’s and vetting the top candidates – meaning that the CV’s you receive will match what you have said you are looking for in terms of skills, experiences and knowledge.

 What is down to you, though, is understanding what else they have done beyond their CV.